men’s mental health

 What mental health conditions are underdiagnosed in men?

 This is why fewer men are diagnosed with depression and anxiety, which are considered internalising conditions.
-However, men are just as vulnerable to these disorders, and it is important to get treated as soon as possible.
+However, men are just as vulnerable to these conditions and it is important to get treated as soon as possible.

 How can I support my mental health?